Apple M1 vs Xeon E5630

 Compatibility

-Information on Xeon E5630 and Apple M1 compatibility with other computer components: motherboard (look for socket type), power supply unit (look for power consumption) etc. Useful when planning a future computer configuration or upgrading an existing one.
+Information on Xeon E5630 and M1 compatibility with other computer components: motherboard (look for socket type), power supply unit (look for power consumption) etc. Useful when planning a future computer configuration or upgrading an existing one.
 Note that power consumption of some processors can well exceed their nominal TDP, even without overclocking.
 Some can even double their declared thermals given that the motherboard allows to tune the CPU power parameters.

 Number of CPUs in a configuration2no data